School Delay/Closing Information

 SCHOOL CANCELLATION and EARLY DISMISSAL

-In the event of school CANCELLATION, Before and After Care (BAC) will be made available at Pleasant View Elementary UNLESS otherwise noticed by ZCS or by a Boone County “State of Emergency” being declared.
+In the event of school CANCELLATION, Before and After Care (BAC) will be made available for registered students at Pleasant View Elementary UNLESS otherwise noticed by ZCS or by a Boone County “State of Emergency” being declared.

-In the event of a midday or other emergency school dismissal, BAC will be provided at the regular school site UNLESS otherwise noticed by ZCS or by a Boone County “State of Emergency” being announced.
+In the event of a midday or other emergency school dismissal, BAC will be provided at the regular school site for registered students UNLESS otherwise noticed by ZCS or by a Boone County “State of Emergency” being announced.

 INCLEMENT WINTER WEATHER PROTOCOL FOR UNIVERSAL PRESCHOOL